zsvoboda/ngods-stocks/README.md

 # ngods stock market demo
-This repository contains a simple stock market demo of ngods data stack.
-This demo shows how to use the ngods data stack to create a simple stock market analytsis demo.
-It performs the following steps:
+This repository contains a stock market analysis demo of the ngods data stack.
+The demo performs the following steps:

-1. Download historical ticker data from [Yahoo Finance API](https://finance.yahoo.com/).
+1. Download selected stock symbols data from [Yahoo Finance API](https://finance.yahoo.com/).
-2. Store the data in ngods data warehouse (using [Iceberg](https://iceberg.apache.org/) format).
+2. Store the stock data in ngods data warehouse (using [Iceberg](https://iceberg.apache.org/) format).
-3. Transform the data (e.g. normalize ticker prices) using [dbt](https://www.getdbt.com/).
+3. Transform the data (e.g. normalize stock prices) using [dbt](https://www.getdbt.com/).
-4. Create a analytics data model using [cube.dev](https://cube.dev/).
+4. Expose analytics data model using [cube.dev](https://cube.dev/).
-5. Create data visualizations and dashboards using [Metabase](https://www.metabase.com/).
+5. Visualize data as reports and dashboards using [Metabase](https://www.metabase.com/).

-The demo is packaged as [docker-compose](https://github.com/docker/compose) script that downloads, installs, and runs all components of the ngods data stack and the demo.
+The demo is packaged as [docker-compose](https://github.com/docker/compose) script that downloads, installs, and runs all components of the data stack.

 # ngods
 ngods stands for New Generation Opensource Data Stack.
 It includes the following components:

-- [Minio](https://min.io) for local S3 storage
+- [Apache Spark](https://spark.apache.org) for data transformation
 - [Apache Iceberg](https://iceberg.apache.org) as a data storage format
-- [Apache Spark](https://spark.apache.org) for data transformation
 - [Trino](https://trino.io/) for federated data query
 - [dbt](https://www.getdbt.com/) for ELT
 - [Dagster](https://dagster.io/) for data orchetsration
 - [cube.dev](https://cube.dev/) for data analysis and semantic data model
 - [Metabase](https://www.metabase.com/) for self-service data visualization (dashboards)
+- [Minio](https://min.io) for local S3 storage

 ![ngods components](./img/ngods.architecture.png)

-ngods data pipeline is inspired by [Databrick’s medallion architecture](https://databricks.com/fr/glossary/medallion-architecture) that uses bronze, silver, and gold data stages.

 ngods is open-sourced under a [BSD license](https://github.com/zsvoboda/ngods-stocks/blob/main/LICENSE) and it is distributed as a docker-compose script that supports Intel and ARM architectures.